SCCapstone/Neptune/Server/Readme.md

 Since this is a Node.JS application, `npm` will be used as our package manager for modules.

-To "package" our Node.JS server application into a "one-click" executable we will use PKG: https://www.npmjs.com/package/pkg
+To "package" our Node.JS server application into a "one-click" executable we will use nodegui-packer.

-Packages:
+Packages:\
     `@nodegui/nodegui`: The GUI we're using.
 NodeJS compatible version of Qt\
     `webpack`: For combining all our files and node_modules into one file.\
     `webpack-cli`: Command line utilities for webpack\